ChainMovers/suibase/docs/src/cookbook/guides/progtxns.md

   operating with address 'A' owned objects, a subequent command can not include address 'B' owned objects as there is no way to include another signer.
 This restriction, and the associated signing liimitation, is reported to be in review to hopefully ease this constraint
 - Collections are limited to a depth level of 16 (e.g. `vector<vector<vector<.....>>>`)
+- Additional transactions and command constraints can be viewed via the `sui_getProtocolConfig` RPC method

 ### Signing Transactions